-- d.
-Administrative excuses are granted only when a student is on official university business and has received approval in advance from the university administration. - e.
-Students are expected to be prompt for classes. - f.
-Students are expected to remain for the entire class session. - g.
-Leaving early without permission constitutes an absence. - 5.
-The Disability Service Center, in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, assures that no qualified individual with a disability will be denied reasonable accommodations based upon the individual's needs.
-It is the responsibility of the student to contact the Disability Service Center and properly register for these services.
-For more information, call 918.495.7018 or go to www.studentresources.oru.edu. - C. Course Policies and Procedures - 1.
-Evaluation Procedures - Book critique on Brand10%Research Paper30%Midterm Exam30%Final Exam30%Grading Scale:A=90-100%B=80-89%C=70-79%D=60-69%F=59% and below - 2.
+- c.
+Assigned written exercises in Syriac and English are evaluated and graded at the beginning of each class session.
+These provide the same accountability as an examination. - d.
+Facility in translating selected biblical passages is evaluated and graded orally and in writing. - e.
+Written accountability for daily assignments serve as a midterm examination. - f.
+A final oral examination (university calendar) tests the student's achievement in grammar, reading, and translation. - 2.
 Whole Person Assessment Requirements - a.
 All students entering the seminary are required to enroll in PRF 059-ePortfolio: Whole Person Assessment, which provides specific training to develop the skills needed to create an ePortfolio. - b.
-WPA requirements for this course: - i.
-All students, regardless of degree program, must submit the research paper for GTHE 692 to the course professor on ePortfolio, on the same date the assignment is also due in class. - Failure to correctly submit designated artifact assignments on time to the course professor on ePortfolio will result in an Incomplete grade for the course.
-When a student submits the missing artifact to the professor on ePortfolio, he or she may fill out a Change of Grade Request with all relevant information and submit it to the course professor for approval and final grade change. - 3.
-Other Policies and/or Procedures - a.
-A book critique on Brand is required.
-Form and style must conform to Turabian.
-The font required is Times New Roman 12 point.
-Each reaction paper shall be five pages in length. - b.
-An 8-10 page research paper on some aspect of the Person and/or work of the Holy Spirit, utilizing at least eight sources, including two journal articles, is required.
+WPA requirements for this course: - (1) All students, regardless of degree program, must submit an example of the class translation exercises for GBIB 663 to the course professor on ePortfolio, on the same date the assignment is also due in class. - (2) Failure to correctly submit designated artifact assignments on time to the course professor on ePortfolio will result in an Incomplete grade for the course.
+When a student submits the missing artifact to the professor on ePortfolio, he or she may fill out a Change of Grade Request with all relevant information and submit it to the course professor for approval and final grade change - 3.
+Other Policies and/or Procedures